ashierj/superdemo/doc/integration/jira/configure.md

    can view all issues from the Jira project you've specified.

    - To [create Jira issues for vulnerabilities](../../user/application_security/vulnerabilities/index.md#create-a-jira-issue-for-a-vulnerability), select the **Enable Jira issue creation from vulnerabilities** checkbox.

+   NOTE:
+   You can enable this setting at the project level only.

 1. Optional.
 Select **Test settings**.
 1. Select **Save changes**.